westurner/lunar-test/README.md

 Librebox is on its way to becoming a fully fledged engine -- just like Godot, or Unity, you can transfer your current Lua skills into Librebox, and create **games you own.**

-### The future of Librebox
+### The future of Lunar Engine

 In future releases, it could be entirely possible to:

-* Create a game within the Librebox Editor (assets and scripts)
+* Create a game within the Lunar Editor (assets and scripts)
-* Deploy a Librebox server (just like a Minecraft server)
+* Deploy a Lunar server (just like a Minecraft server)
 * Implement your own monetization
 * Get the full user experience, and professional game development
   * No platform dependency
 * Use your own APIs or rewrite the source code

-This is entirely feasible, and, in fact, a good point for the existence of Librebox.
+This is entirely feasible, and, in fact, a good point for the existence of Lunar Engine.
 However, what we'd like to implement first is full client compatiblity (proper rendering, APIs).
 Then, this makes it easier to move on to servers.

-And best of all, it is copyright free and open source (Librebox is just an environment.)
+And best of all, it is copyright free and open source (Lunar Engine is just an environment.)

 ### Usage and Documentation